Andcool-Systems/mc-oauth-rs/README.md

 support_1_19 = false

 [server.config]
-# Minecraft server name
+# Minecraft server name (used for internal auth; can be empty)
 server_name = "mc-oauth-rs"

 # Protocol version (`0` for auto)
-# Used only during the server ping and is ignored when trying to connect.
-If set to 0, the protocol version that the client uses will be applied.
+# If set to 0, the protocol version that the client uses will be applied.
 protocol = 0

-# Minecraft version string
+# Minecraft version string (In fact, it's just a stub)
 version = "1.21"

 # Session Auth URL